-- If for any reason a plomb is missing from a suit that has already been controlled, a provisional start may be allowed. - In this case or when a doubt exists concerning subsequent modification of a racing suit or if there is a protest, the following procedure must be followed:
+In this case or when a doubt exists concerning subsequent modification of a racing suit or if there is a protest, and if there is no official FIS Equipment Controller appointed, the following procedure must be followed:

 Following recognition of one of the above circumstances the racing suit is immediately marked.
 At the end of the race the TD must confiscate this competition suit and send it to the FIS for control.